 Before you talk to anyone about the project you want funded, make sure you have practiced your ‘pitch’.
 Your pitch should explain how much the project will cost and how it will benefit the environment, the school, students and/or the wider community.

-Check out the links below to see whether these grants are relevant to you and your project:
+Check out the links on our funding opportunities page to see whether these grants are relevant to you and your project.

 Choosing a project idea can be challenging but also very rewarding.
 This is where you get to channel all that energy and passion you have for the environment and make some real change!

 Before you start, remember your project should aim to bring the school community together.
 You might already have some great project ideas but it is important for all members feel involved in the decision-making process.
 This will help everyone take ownership of the project.

 Research – identify your problem

 The first step to any great project is research.
 There are a lot of environmental issues that deserve your attention, so what should you research first?

 The best place to start is your own school community.
 Start by doing some research and find out if there are any local issues in your area.